rosulek/workflowy-clipper/README.md

 * When visiting a page that you want to save, or whenever you have an idea that you'd like to jot down, just press the WorkFlowy toolbar icon.

+* You can also set a keyboard shortcut, by using the "Keyboard shortcuts" link at the bottom of chrome://extensions.

 ## Isn't there already an extension for this?

 There is "[Clip to WorkFlowy](https://chrome.google.com/webstore/detail/clip-to-workflowy/cfifjihfoegnccifkcdomdookdckhaah)", but what it does is just copy the current window title + location to the clipboard.
 Then you go to WorkFlowy yourself and paste it.
 In contrast, this extension actually adds it an item WorkFlowy for you.